Weather warnings issued as Christmas getaway begins

 “Frequent blustery showers will also be a feature on Saturday and may merge into a longer spell of rain for a time in the far north and north-west.

-“Those showers could turn to snow on the hills in the northwest of Scotland on Saturday evening, and then overnight and into Sunday.
+Showers could turn to several centimetres of snow on the hills in the north-west of Scotland from Saturday evening into Sunday.

-“Snow will be focused over hills, where several centimetres may fall, but some sleet, snow and hail may fall to quite low levels for a time, bringing possible icy conditions by Sunday morning.”
+Some sleet, snow and hail may fall at lower levels and produce icy conditions by Sunday morning.

-Transport Scotland said road, rail, air and ferry services are “all likely to be affected by the conditions”.

-Douglas Cairns, from Transport Scotland, said: “The strong winds across Scotland this weekend are expected to have an impact on the transport network.
+The RAC has estimated seven million leisure trips will be made on major roads during the coming weekend, which excludes everyday traffic.

+It has predicted the hotspots will be on both directions of the M1 to Gatwick via M25 and M23; Liverpool to Chester on the M53; Oxford to the south coast via the A34 and M3; the M25 to the south coast along the M3; and at the Taunton to Almondsbury Interchange in Bristol heading down the M5.

+RAC spokesperson Rod Dennis urged caution, saying: “With the weekend bringing a mix of strong winds along with heavy, and in some places wintry, showers, it’s going to make many of the estimated seven million getaway trips by car a pretty exhausting experience.”

+Meanwhile the AA expects a total of 20 million car journeys on both Saturday and Sunday, which takes into account standard trips such as work unlike the RAC figures.

-“Road, rail, air and ferry services are all likely to be affected by the conditions, with longer journey times and cancellations possible, as well as potential restrictions on bridges.
-The network is also expected to be busier than usual, given it’s the last weekend before Christmas.
+Douglas Cairns, from Transport Scotland, said road, rail, air and ferry services are “all likely to be affected by the conditions” with possible longer journey times, cancellations and restrictions on bridges.

 Winds will ease by Monday but cloud and rain are expected to move in with increased temperatures.